 Sunday, December 8, 2013

 Cheerfully recommending that I ombre paint is not that different from sex trafficking.
-Both prey on the innocent, the gullible, the open-hearted naiveté of it's victims.
-Both lead to demoralization of prey while predators profit.
+Both prey on the innocent, the gullible, the naiveté of it's victims.
+Both lead to the demoralization of prey for predatory profit.

-If I were to Ombre paint my bedroom, first I'd have to clean it.
+If I were to Ombre paint my bedroom, as they suggest, using shades of the same color from darkest to lightest, first I'd have to clean it.
 Which is not, in itself, unreasonable.
 But in my case, it involves the solving of too many little problems that I have neither the money, nor the creative mojo to solve.
-My creative mojo, which is formidable, is being used up right now by every other aching, needy part of my life.
-I've got more things needing my attention right now than perhaps any other time in my history, including when my kids were toddlers, and that, as I've said before, was like being pecked to death by hens.

 We're all stupidly busy.
 Who gives a shit, am I right?
 Indeed.
-But then don't talk to me about Ombre painting my bedroom as if the only thing that stands between me and it is the nourishment of an organic kale salad.
-There is no Amish community of helpers, awaiting my call to bucket and brush.
+But then don't talk to me about Ombre painting my bedroom as if the only thing that stands between me and it's painterly perfection is the nourishment of an organic kale salad.
+There is no Amish family of helpers awaiting my call to bucket and brush.

 Ombre paint the bedroom, they mock.